 How Do You Keep Your Air Vents Working Properly?

 The first thing to do is to make sure they are not blocked.
 Once you know they are free to work efficiently, you should remove the cover and clean the grille to make sure there is no dust blocking the air flow.
 Air return vents attract a lot of dust and cleaning them regularly will ensure they continue to work efficiently.

-It may be a small thing, but making sure your air return vents are free from obstructions will make a huge difference in the overall performance of your HVAC system.
+Making sure your air return vents are free from obstructions will make a huge difference in the overall performance of your HVAC system.

 What Happens When A Return Vent Is Blocked?